AmarNathH/nitc-auth-cli/README.md

 **Dependencies:** wget, curl, sed

-Make sure you have the dependencies before using the script
+Make sure you have the dependencies before using the script if not run `sudo apt install wget curl sed`.

-You can use the files directly as `./login.sh` and `./logout.sh` or you could install them.
-You can install the files to your system by using the `install.sh` script.
-Please run it with `sudo ./install.sh`.
-The installation will install the files to the `/opt/nitc-auth-cli/` directory and will add aliases for the `login.sh`,`logout.sh` and `log_file`.
-You can then execute the login script by using the command `nitc-login`, logout script by using the command `nitc-logout` and you can see the content inside `log_file` with the command `nitc-logfile`.
+**How to Use**
+___
+Method 1  Without Installation:
+The codes have to be run from its directory.
+steps are :
+1. Go to the Directory containing the files
+2. Open terminal in the directory use command `./login.sh`.
+Enter your Username and password as promted.
+Firewall Authentication Successful is returned if login is succesfull.
+3. To Logout ocpen terminal in the directory use command `./logout.sh`.
+Logout Successful is returned if logout is succesfull.

+Method 2  By Installing:
+The program is added into bashrc and can be used from terminal.
 As of now the install script supports bash and zsh shells.
+Steps:

+1. Go to the Directory containing the files , Run `sudo ./install.sh` (The sudo previllege is mandatory).
+Returns Installation complete if successfull.
+The files are installed in /opt/nitc-auth-cli .
+3. To logout Open terminal use command `nitc-logout`.To see `log_file` use command `nitc-logfile`.

+**Troubleshoot**
+___
 If you are not able run the scripts, you can use the command

 `chmod +x <script-name>.sh`

 This will change the permission of the script files, and will allow you to run the scripts

-**How to Use**
-_____

-Method 1  Without Installation
-1. Go to the Directory containing the files
-2. Open terminal in the directory use command `./login.sh` .